open-gluck/OG/README.md

 It contains two modules:

 - `OG`, for dealing with the OpenGlück server;
-- `Diably`, for all things related to the Diably apps.
+- `OGUI`, for all things related to the interface that application using OG might want to share, such as colors for low/high, etc.

 ## Configuration